Finding the book you want

 Buying books online

 Buying books has never been easier either.
 One can order online not only books currently in print, but those hard-to-find items.
 You can trawl for second-hand books via online retailers, or in some cases buy a digital copy of an out-of-copyright work on CD.
-This website does not recommend booksellers, but mention should be made of Archive CD Books Ireland, since it specialises in material of value to genealogists and local historians.
+This website does not recommend booksellers, but mention should be made of Archive CD Books, since it specialises in material of value to genealogists and local historians.